wqren/autoconf_cuda/README.md

 autoconf_cuda
 =============

-startup projects with cuda 5.0
+autoconf startup project with cuda 5.0
+For cuda 5.0, only lib and inclue options is needed.